Green Party of Canada candidates in the 2004 Canadian federal election: Brampton—Springdale: Nick Hudson

-Hudson has a certificate in Broadcast Sales and Marketing from Humber College.
+Nick Hudson has a certificate in Broadcast Sales and Marketing from Humber College.
 He worked as a materials supervisor in Vaughan at the time of the election, and was studying part-time for a Bachelor of Arts degree in administrative studies from York University.
-He received 1,927 votes (4.74%), finishing fourth against Liberal candidate Ruby Dhalla.
+Hudson received 1,927 votes (4.74%).
+He finished fourth, losing against Liberal candidate Ruby Dhalla.

 Brampton West: Sanjeev Goel

-Born in Montreal, and graduated from the University of Toronto's medical school in 1995.
-Medical doctor and family physician, practicing in Brampton at "A Healing Place", a three-story Victorian house that he manages with his wife.
-Practices Chelation Therapy.
-Has an interest in meditation and nutritional supplements.
-A member of a non-violent social action group called TruthForce, and co-manages the site www.truthforce.ca.
-Has cited the Mahatma Gandhi as a personal inspiration.
-Opposed the 2003 invasion of Iraq, and joined the Green Party as a result of this controversy.
-Also opposes "public-private partnerships" in health care.
-Focused on electoral reform and environment issues.
-Received 1,603 votes, finishing fourth in a field of five candidates.
+Sanjeev Goel was born in Montreal, and graduated from the University of Toronto's medical school in 1995.
+He is a medical doctor and family physician.
+Goel practices in Brampton at "A Healing Place", a three-story Victorian house that he manages with his wife.
+Goel practices Chelation Therapy.
+He has an interest in meditation and nutritional supplements.
+Goel is a member of a non-violent social action group called TruthForce, and co-manages the site www.truthforce.ca.
+He has cited the Mahatma Gandhi as a personal inspiration.
+Goel opposed the 2003 invasion of Iraq, and joined the Green Party as a result of this controversy..
+He also opposes "public-private partnerships" in health care.
+Goel focused on electoral reform and environment issues.
+He received 1,603 votes, finishing fourth in a field of five candidates.
 The winner was Colleen Beaumier of the Liberal Party of Canada.